 IQR tells how spread out the "middle" values are

-IQR can also be used to see outliers – values which are "too far" from the "middle" values
+IQR can also be used to see outliers – values that are "too far" from the "middle" values

 List of pull requests